tylermarcott/fs-journal/notes/10-vue.md

-chek Sam's example for pagination on changing pages for checkpoint
+check Sam's example for pagination on changing pages for checkpoint